Cookies

 1. Issues with technology

 • The colour contrast between background and foreground content should be at a minimum level to ensure legibility.
 Text and its background should have a contrast ratio of at least 4.5:1.
-Some parts of our website, particularly information about size of PDF files and upload dates is low contrast.
+Some parts of our website, e.g. text on buttons built into the standard website format, and information about size of PDF files and upload dates is low contrast.
 This does not meet WCAG 2.1 success criterion 1.4.3 (Contrast (Minimum).
-We are liaising with the website providers to correct this as soon as possible.
+Our website providers are aware of this issue and will be adjusting this as soon as possible.

 • Empty button - a button on screen has no text to describe what it is for.
 This does not meet WCAG 2.1 success criterion 3.3.2 (Labels or instructions).
-We will liaise with the website providers to add descriptive text wherever this occurs.
+Our website providers are aware of this and are working on a re-build of the site to allow us to handle this better.

 • Empty link – a link on a page has no text to describe what it is for.
 This does not meet WCAG 2.1 success criterion 2.4.4 (Link purpose (In context)).
-We will liaise with the website providers to add descriptive text, or to remove any redundant links wherever this occurs.
+Our website providers are aware of this and are working on a re-build of the site to allow us to handle this better.

 • Redundant link – Adjacent links go to the same URL.
 This does not meet WCAG 2.1 success criterion 2.4.4 (Link purpose (In context)).
 This results in additional navigation and repetition for keyboard only (no mouse) and screen reader users.
-These links will be identified and the problems resolved.
+Our website providers are aware of this and are working on a re-build of the site to allow us to handle this better.

 2. Issues with text.